benashford/rs-es/README.md

 Development is ongoing, and is experimental, as such breaking changes are likely at any time.
 Also, large parts of the ElasticSearch API are currently unimplemented.

 Versions up-to and including 0.2 of `rs-es` targetted ElasticSearch 1.6.x.
-Starting with the (as yet unpublished) 0.3, the baseline has been moved up to ElasticSearch 2.0, with the intention of rapidly moving on to 2.1 and 2.2 after testing.
+Starting with 0.3, the baseline has been moved up to ElasticSearch 2.0.

 Please note, due a minor breaking change between Rust 1.5 and 1.6 the 0.1.x releases of `rs-es` only work with Rust 1.5 or earlier, the 0.2.x releases only work with Rust 1.6 or later.